lavantien/dotfiles/README.md

 ```bash
 sudo prlimit -p "$$" --nofile=4096:1048576
 ```

+- Follow this instruction to set up forward localhost: <https://stackoverflow.com/a/66504604/4578386>

 - Download `Wezterm` Windows binary installer, then copy `.config/wezterm/wezterm.lua` to `%HOME%\\.wezterm.lua` and modify it a bit